What are child bike sizes? And what size bike for my child should I get?

 Letting your child use coaster brakes will make it hard for them to progress into adult or bigger bikes.
 They’ll solely rely on the features of the coaster brakes, making it challenging for them to retain their balance if this feature is absent.

 Generally, all bikes being sold in the market work the same way.
 These bikes help your kid get from one location to another by pedals.
 However, the purpose of the bike shouldn’t be your sole consideration when buying one for your kid.
 To provide optimal comfort and safety, you should ensure that the one you’re buying suits their age.

-After deciding that you’re going to buy a bike for your kid, make sure to use this article as your buying guide.
-It’ll be effortless for you to know the perfect child bike size if you know what factors to consider.
+After deciding to buy a bike for your kid, use this article as your buying guide.
+Knowing the perfect child bike size will be effortless if you know what factors to consider.